AvgSpreadBounds

 Tests

-Let (equal Bonferroni split).
+Use an equal Bonferroni split.
 Compute and using disjoint-pair sign-test inversion (see ).
 Let and .
 Return .

 Minimum misrate constraint the equal split requires